Creating a sustainable home takes time. I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen.

 As I mentioned before, we have a Google Nest in our house.
 While it offers economical learning of your practices, we do it all manually, but we keep a very close eye on temps, costs, etc.

-So while it doesn’t take much to heat or cool our home, it’s not perfectly energy efficient solely for that – something which we plan to fix in the coming years.
+So while it doesn’t take much to heat or cool our home, it’s not perfectly energy efficient for those reasons – something which we plan to fix in the coming years (one thing at a time).

 Sustainable Appliances

 Our kitchen appliances are all energy efficient, however, they’re all full-sized and still use a lot of electricity.
-Because I don’t have a clothesline (yet!), we try to hang dry a fair amount of our clothing, but we still run the dryer fairly regularly.
+Because I don’t have a clothesline (yet!), we try to hang dry a fair amount of our clothing on a drying rack, but we still run the dryer regularly.

 Our refrigerator is also energy-efficient and our gas range works wonderfully, but we are absolutely considering an electric range at some point to work toward a gas-free home.